joshbrookstone/README.md/Week_2/Day_5/FunfunFunctions.md

 * function is like a sentence that needs to have context

 * Unless you use bind. which gives this a specific context relative to a certain context.

+## Video 3

+* classes were added to JS to kind of replace protoypes becasue poeple were used to classes

+* classes implemented ontop of prototypes

+* the this in context is whatever is on the left.(hard to explain)

+* prototypes are delegates
+  * dont work like classes that make a copy like a blueprint

+* prototype is a way of saying: for this object, use this other object as a backup, a deleagate

+* if a object doesnt exist, go look at the protoype and find what ive told you to use.

+## Video 4 NEW

+New creates a new object

+Set the prototype - Objet.setPrototypeOf(obj, constructor.prototype)
+Execute the constructor with this apply - its like bind but executes its value immediately returns the created object